 If I was considering a Labrador Retriever, I would be most concerned about...

 - High energy when young.
-Young Labrador Retrievers (up to two or three years old) romp and jump with vigor, and things can go flying, including people who are not steady on their feet.
+Young Labrador Retrievers (up to two or three years old) romp and jump with vigor.
+That means things can go flying.
 If you have toddlers, or if you or anyone who lives with you is infirm, consider adopting an adult Labrador Retriever from a rescue group.
-Adults have a wonderfully settled temperament and you can specifically look for a calm one.
+Adults have a more settled temperament and you can specifically look for a calm one.

 - Providing enough exercise and mental stimulation.
-Labrador Retrievers were developed to be hunting dogs, which mean they are athletic and smart dogs who need regular opportunities to vent their energy and do interesting things.
-You can't just let them in and out of the back yard and think that qualifies!
-They will become bored – which they may express by becoming rambunctious and destructive.
+Labrador Retrievers were developed to be hunting dogs.
+They are athletic dogs who need regular opportunities to vent their energy and do interesting things.
+Otherwise they will become bored, which they may express by becoming rambunctious and destructive.
 Control your Labrador Retriever's bounciness AND keep him mentally stimulated by following the training program in my book, Teach Your Dog 100 English Words.

 - Finding a healthy one and keeping him healthy.
 Unfortunately, Labrador Retrievers have become a risky breed for long-term health.
-Many Labs do live to 12 or 13, but many others are lost at age 7 or 8 to joint and bone diseases, heart disease, epilepsy, or cancer.
-To avoid these problems, you need to buy your Labrador Retriever from a person who can pass the "14 Family Companion Guidelines" in my book, Dog Quest: Find The Dog Of Your Dreams.
-If they're not following these guidelines, it's a big risk to buy a puppy from them.
+Many Labs do live to 12 or 13, but many others are lost at age 7 or 8 years of age, to crippling joint and bone diseases, heart disease, epilepsy, or cancer.
+Read more about Labrador Retriever Health.